 ENTREPRENEURIAL SUCCESS STORY TRUDY JACOBSON LAUNCHES SERIES HIGHLIGHTING POWERFUL AND INSPIRING WOMEN ACROSS AMERICA

-“Great American Women” Series To Honor and Empower Great Women Doing Great Things In AmericaDALLAS, TX, UNITED STATES, October 17, 2022 /EINPresswire.com/ -- We are coming to Dallas and looking for women who have experienced great entrepreneurial success to feature in a new upcoming web series.
+“Great American Women” Series To Honor and Empower Great Women Doing Great Things In AmericaSARASOTA, FLORIDA, UNITED STATES, October 19, 2022 /EINPresswire.com/ -- Balancing a career with being a single mom isn’t easy, and sometimes starting your own business is the perfect solution.

-Trudy Jacobson is proud to sponsor the new series called Great American Women, which showcases stories of inspiring and ambitious female philanthropists and entrepreneurs.
+Amber Hall began her career journey going to nursing school, but realized quickly that it was too much of a time commitment while she was raising a daughter.

+With the encouragement of her husband (then boyfriend), she found space to lease, large enough so she can affordably share with other women wanting to start businesses.

 “I’m so grateful for my opportunities along the way.
 Now I want to play a major role in sharing the stories of other Great American Women.”

-All the women featured in the series are business owners and leaders in their field.
+The women featured are business owners and leaders in their field who have great information and motivational stories to share.

-They have great information to share and the stories they tell will motivate and encourage others to go after their own dreams and aspirations.

-“There are women who deserve to be recognized for what they’ve accomplished in life.
-I have been focusing on promoting myself for a while now, and I want to share the successes of more deserving women whom I admire”.
+“There are women who deserve to be recognized for what they’ve accomplished in life.”

-The series doesn’t just focus on the success of the women.
-It also talks about the trials and tribulations they have endured.

-Through resiliency, hard work and their determination to keep going no matter what obstacles are thrown their way, these women show how they were still able to achieve success.
+The series also talks about the trials and tribulations the women have endured, and how hard work and their determination keep them going no matter what obstacles are thrown their way.

 Her entrepreneurial accomplishments is what earned her the nickname “Lady Trucker”.

-Over the course of 13 months, Trudy began to think something wasn’t right with the situation and soon realized she was being conned out of hundreds of thousands of dollars.
+Over the course of 13 months, Trudy began to think something wasn’t right and realized she was being conned out of hundreds of thousands of dollars.

 Never one to let adversity keep her down, she decided to move forward and make something good out of something bad.